Somiyakhan10/Angiogenic/README.md

 This project implements an agent-based computational model of angiogenesis — the formation of new blood vessels from pre-existing vasculature.
 The model specifically investigates how competing pro-angiogenic (VEGF) and anti-angiogenic (inhibitor) gradients regulate tip cell migration, branching, anastomosis, and network arrest in a scaffold-like microenvironment.

-Recent experimental evidence suggests that vascular network patterning is not solely determined by absolute VEGF concentration but critically depends on the balance between multiple competing signals.
-This project computationally tests the hypothesis that local tip-cell decision rules, governed by chemotaxis and hypoxia feedback, are sufficient to produce globally organized, directional, branching networks that arrest at predictable spatial boundaries.

-This project aims to computationally explore these mechanisms using agent-based modeling, gradient field simulation, and network analysis.

-## Key Biological Questions

-What is the minimal set of local rules required to reproduce experimentally observed angiogenesis?

-How do competing VEGF and inhibitor gradients guide tip cell migration and network arrest?

-What role does hypoxia feedback play in modulating VEGF sensitivity and branching probability?

-Why is stochasticity essential for realistic branching morphogenesis?

-How do vessel fusion (anastomosis) and tip-stalk competition control network density?

 ## Hypothesis

 Angiogenic network patterning is not solely determined by VEGF concentration alone, but critically depends on the balance between pro-angiogenic and anti-angiogenic signals, with hypoxia feedback providing spatial regulation and stochastic tip-cell behavior generating realistic branching morphology.